Comitas spencerensis

-Comitas spencerensis is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.
+Comitas spencerensis is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and relatives.

 This species was tentatively placed by the author in Comitas, although future studies may prove the need for a new generic name.

 Description

 The length of the incomplete shell attains 24 mm, its diameter 10 mm.

 Distribution

-Fossils of this extinct species were found in Miocene strata near Spencer Creek, Astoria formation, Oregon, USA.
+Fossils of this extinct species were found in Miocene strata near Spencer Creek, Astoria formation, Oregon, United States.